 Unfortunately, because of benzos’ effects on the brain, long-term abuse often leads to addiction.
 With an Ativan addiction comes a variety of health issues, such as heart problems.
 Ativan affects the heart by slowing your heart rate and lowering your blood pressure.
 This drug depresses the central nervous system, and physiological functions like breathing, heart rate, blood pressure, and circulation are reduced, contributing to relaxation.

 Although these side effects are common in people who take Ativan, they can become dangerous when the drug is abused; this includes taking a higher dose than directed and mixing it with other drugs or alcohol.
-Otherwise known as bradycardia, having a slower than normal heart rate can have a huge impact as, usually, adults have a resting heartbeat of between 60 and 100 times a minute.
+Otherwise known as bradycardia, having a slower-than-normal heart rate can have a huge impact as, usually, adults have a resting heartbeat of between 60 and 100 times a minute.

 While it’s normal for Ativan to reduce your heart rate slightly when taking it as prescribed, if abused or mixed with other depressants like alcohol, it can potentially lead to heart attack and sudden heart failure.

-Additionally, not only does Ativan lower heart rate, but it can also lower your blood pressure, which can also take a toll on the heart.
-Blood pressure is the pressure of blood in your arteries, which carry your blood from your heart to the rest of your body.
+Additionally, not only does Ativan lower your heart rate, but it can also lower your blood pressure, which can also take a toll on the heart.
+Blood pressure is the pressure of blood in your arteries, which carries your blood from your heart to the rest of your body.
 You need a certain amount of pressure to get the blood to your body.

 Also known as hypotension, low blood pressure causes your heart rate to increase, and the blood vessels in other parts of your body constrict or narrow to help maintain blood pressure.
 If your heart rate doesn’t increase enough, or your blood vessels don’t constrict enough, your blood pressure drops.